Quick Answer

 Take the awkwardness out of every bill

-Scan any receipt and split it fairly in seconds — free on Android
+Scan any receipt and split it fairly in seconds — free on iOS and Android

 Use Technology to Depersonalise the Calculation